vitorstone/vitorstone/README.md

 <br />
 <br />

-Hi, I'm Vitor Stone, an Electrical Engineering Student from Brazil 🇧🇷, currently, I'm a Software Engineer.
+Hi, I'm Vitor Stone, an Electrical Engineering Student from Brazi :brazil: , currently, I'm a Software Engineer.
 I'm a creative problem solving enthusiast, with a constantly growing love for languages.
 Beside's programming, I enjoy Super Smash Bros Melee for the Nintendo GameCube.

 <!--
 **vitorstone/vitorstone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.